 - Q: What’s the best way to save files and share files with my workgroup?

 - A: Ensure that your files are available from wherever you may work by utilizing Microsoft 365.
 Microsoft OneDrive (included as a part of the Microsoft 365 suite) is the new standard for storing documents and files.
 Utilize Microsoft Teams to chat, audio conference and share documents in one convenient location.
-Learn the basics about Teams during these sessions, or check out our online, prerecorded tutorials here.
+Learn the basics about Teams during these sessions, or check out our prerecorded tutorials.
 Contact your IT support team for more information on file storage and access practices specific to your workgroup.

 - Q: What is the best way to receive my work phone calls if I’m away from my office?